Gugulethu-Nyoni/formique/README.md

     <div id="formique"></div>
     ```

-    Alternatively, you can use a different container ID by setting `containerId: 'someelementid'` in the `formSettings` object.
+    Alternatively, you can use a different container ID by setting `formContainerId: 'someelementid'` in the `formSettings` object.

 2. Define your `formParams`, `formSchema`, and initialize Formique in a `<script>` block (placed below the previous script tag):